 When does the EITC tax credit program begin, and how much is available?

 The program year is July 1 through June 30.
-The filing date is July 1 for first year applications and May 15 for year two (renewal) applications.
+The filing date is July 1 for first year applications and May 15 for business applicants who have fulfilled their 2-year commitment and wish to reapply in FY 13/14 to renew their 2-year commitment.
 Applications for tax credits are processed until the credits are exhausted; therefore it is important for your business to submit your application on July 1.

 How do businesses apply for the tax credit?